lateefsan123/retailpos/documentation/SIGNUP_FIX_GUIDE.md

 ## Additional Notes

-- The signup page has a built-in "Test Supabase Connection" button that can help diagnose configuration issues
+- Check browser console for specific error messages to diagnose configuration issues
 - Both desktop (`/signup`) and mobile (`/signup-mobile`) signup pages have been updated
 - Password hashing for user switching is maintained for backward compatibility with existing users